Some Trump records taken to Mar-a-Lago clearly marked as classified, including documents at ‘top secret’ level

 Former federal prosecutor Brandon Van Grack said that some of the laws about classified information require someone to act “without authorization, and potentially the president would be able to argue he gave himself that authorization.”

-But — regardless of whether a criminal case could be substantiated — Van Grack said: “the FBI would want and need to review the information and conduct an investigation to determine what occurred and whether any sources and methods were compromised.”
+But — regardless of whether a criminal case could be substantiated — Van Grack said that “the FBI would want and need to review the information and conduct an investigation to determine what occurred and whether any sources and methods were compromised.”

 It is not precisely clear who packed up the classified materials at Mar-a-Lago, or how they got there in the first place.
 Trump was very secretive about the packing of boxes that were retrieved from Mar-a-Lago last month, and did not let other aides — including some of his most senior advisers — look at them, according to people close to him.